google/ci_edit/readme.md

 ### Installation (Linux / Mac OS)

-* Change directory `cd` to the downloaded directory (or local repository):
-  `ci_edit`.
-(Or use the path to "install.sh" in the command below).
+* Execute the install script with root privileges.
+Either change directory `cd` to the downloaded directory (or local repository): `ci_edit`, or use the path to the installation file (i.e. `./[PATH_TO_FILE]/install.sh`).

 ```
 $ sudo ./install.sh
 ```

-* **Note:** This script creates a copy of the repository in the directory `/opt/ci_edit`; the **update**, overwrites that copy.
-Then a symbolic link is created in the directory `/usr/local/bin`, which is generally designated for user programs not managed by the distribution package manager
+* **Note:** This script creates a copy of the repository in the directory `/opt/ci_edit/`; the **update**, overwrites that copy.
+Then a symbolic link is created in the directory `/usr/local/bin/`, which is generally designated for user programs not managed by the distribution package manager

 ### Usage

 * This command opens the text editor from any directory.
-The execution command for the editor can be specified by user choice
+The execution command for the editor can be specified by user choice during installation or manually.

 ```
 $ we
 ```

-* to edit a file by name
+* To edit a file (such as README.md) by name:

 ```
 $ we README.md